arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 ####**Here are some stats:**
 ![kMITRA Stats](../images/kmitra-stats.jpg)
 >Note: These numbers are from Feb-Jun 2015 only.
 That's when we started collecting data.

+##Lessons Learnt
+Developing kMITRA has taught me a great deal about the technologies behind it.
+I now see how exhilarating solving problems can be.

 ##**Technologies used**
 ####**Front-End**